Homework

 Maths activities are set on Numbots weekly and these activities will always support the learning currently going on in class.

-Key Stage 2
+Year 2 and Key Stage 2

-Reading Spelling Shed Times Table Rock Stars Mathletics
+Reading Century Tech Times Table Rock Stars

 Children will have their own login and are expected to complete this weekly.
+Homework is set on Mondays and children have until Sunday to complete.

 Children compete in tournaments in a fun, engaging way that consolidates their multiplication knowledge and supports quick recall.